 On view: currently Free Hours: Open 7 days a week, 24 hours.

-In honor of the Year of the Rabbit, the main lobby at ARIA Resort and Casino will delight visitors with celebratory decorations.
+In honor of the Year of the Dragon, the main lobby at ARIA Resort and Casino will delight visitors with celebratory decorations.
 Upon entry to the main lobby, guests will be greeted by three Chinese Deities, Fuk, Luk and Sau at ARIA’s front desk.
 The deities personify the important aspirations of mankind: happiness, wealth and longevity.

 A 196-foot dragon hangs from the lobby's ceiling, weaving its way around a spectacular money tree made up of 88 golden coins symbolizing wealth and good fortune.

-Throughout the resort, guests will also find more than 50 spectacular floral arrangements, kumquat citrus trees with lucky money envelopes, a Rabbit at the entrance to the Baccarat Lounge, festive décor at Din Tai Fung and a special Buddha garden at North Valet.
+Throughout the resort, guests will also find more than 50 spectacular floral arrangements, kumquat citrus trees with lucky money envelopes, a Dragon at the entrance to the Baccarat Lounge, festive décor at Din Tai Fung and a special Buddha garden at North Valet.
 Free

 Dragon & Lion Dance with Percussion Ensemble

-Traditional Fan Dancers at 5:00 p.m.
+Traditional Fan Dancers at 6:00 p.m.

 Lucky red envelopes randomly filled with chocolate gold coins, and gift cards